JuliaLang/www.julialang.org/jsoc/gsoc/diffeq.md

 methods under the same dispatch system, [DifferentialEquations.jl serves both as a system to deploy and research the most modern efficient methodologies](https://arxiv.org/abs/1807.06430).
 While most of the basic methods have been developed and optimized, many newer methods need high performance implementations and real-world tests of their efficiency claims.
-In this project students will be paired with current researchers in the discipline to get a handle on some of the latest techniques and build efficient implementations into the \*DiffEq libraries (OrdinaryDiffEq.jl, StochasticDiffEq.jl, DelayDiffEq.jl).
+In this project contributors will be paired with current researchers in the discipline to get a handle on some of the latest techniques and build efficient implementations into the \*DiffEq libraries (OrdinaryDiffEq.jl, StochasticDiffEq.jl, DelayDiffEq.jl).
 Possible families of